Bundle Adjustment in the Eager Mode

 \subsection{Integration with Self-supervised Feature Matching}

 To show the versatility and integration capabilities of our BA framework, we applied it within the context of the iMatching \cite{zhan2024imatching} methodology for self-supervised feature correspondence learning.
+A description of iMatching is provided in Appendix \ref{x:imatching}.
 We aimed to demonstrate its effectiveness as a plug-and-play replacement for traditional BA solvers within sophisticated learning frameworks, potentially simplifying the development cycle due to its native PyTorch interface.